Market Recap: June 29, 2026, The Day in Numbers

 Rates: the curve barely moved

 Treasuries had a quiet Monday.
-Yields are daily closes; changes are against Friday, June 26.
+Yields are daily closes, changed against June 26.

 The exact SQL behind every number